rbrahier17/hrnet-next/README.md

 The HRnet application integrates two main pages:

-### Homepage
+### Home Page

-The homepage displays a form for adding a new employee to the database.
+The homepage displays a form for adding a new employee to the employee list.
 Users can fill in the necessary information and submit the form.

-### 'Employee-list' Page
+### Employee List Page

-The 'employee-list' page allows users to view the complete list of added employees.
+The `/employee-list` page allows users to view and interact with the complete list of added employees through a data table.

 ## Getting Started